kwbonds/kwbonds.github.io/content/post/2025-06-07-a-b-n-testing-in-python/index.md

 ```

 ```
-## Significant Test: [ True  True False]
+## Significant Test: [False  True False]
-## Corrected P-values: [9.2139e-02 2.0100e-04 2.0370e-01]
+## Corrected P-values: [0.14968898 0.00022752 0.13721744]
-## Bonferroni Corrected alpha: 0.0345
+## Bonferroni Corrected alpha: 0.0381
 ```

-We can see that now both variants can be said to be significant at 90% confidence and that they still show no distinct difference between each other.
+We can see that now both variants can be said to be significant at 89% confidence and that they still show no distinct difference between each other.
 If *variation_B* is more expensive we may feel confident in choosing *variation_A*.